Smartmelon/BandSpace/pages/en/using-mapping.md

 ## **Generate lighting effects for spectral surfaces**
 Remember the cool lighting effects you saw when playing the official beatmap?
 You can add the same effect to your own beatmap!
-There is no complicated operation required, just go back to the "Song" page and click the "Generate Lights" button at the bottom.
+There is no extra operation required, the system will generate a suited lighting effect for you when exit the beatmap editor, based on your finally saved beatmap.
 But reminded that the current lighting arrangement refers to the beatmap of the drum, and if you have not designed the beatmap for the "drum", you probably won't be able to get a good lighting effect.

 ## **Save your work!**
 Lastly, Click the "Save" button on the bottom-right corner or just press "Ctrl"+"S" on the keyboard to save your work!